jonhilgart22/Galvanize-Machine-Learning-I/week1/exercise/dimensionality-reduction.md

 7. Try to experiment with different distance metrics and see if the plot you created change.
 8. Also, try to visualize the data according to its first two principle components and plot them in a similar manner.
 Does MDS give a different picture than PCA?

-## Extra Credit

-1. Instead of awkwardly visualizing our data points as the senators names, we can get the best of both worlds (interpretability and inspection) through interactivity!
+9. Instead of awkwardly visualizing our data points as the senators names, we can get the best of both worlds (interpretability and inspection) through interactivity!
 Using [plotly](https://plot.ly/python/) create the same [scatterplot](https://plot.ly/python/line-and-scatter/#Colored-and-Styled-Scatter-Plot) but with a hover interaction so the senators name (and other info) pops up in the tooltip.
 Plotly kinda defaults to this and gives it to us for free.